Sv443/BetterYTM/README.md

 ## Features:
 - Use arrow keys to skip forward or backward by 10 seconds
+- Open the current song's lyrics on genius.com
 - Switch between YouTube and YouTube Music on a video by pressing a hotkey (F9 by default)
 - Disable the "Upgrade" / YT Music Premium tab in the title bar